pedeli123/greyhawk/README.md

 # HELPFUL HINTS

-### Story Content PLACEHOLDERS [using either by GOOGLE SHEET or CSV FILE template]
+### Story Content PLACEHOLDER REFERENCES [either via GOOGLE SHEET or CSV FILE]
-- "story placeholder" elements are referenced EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder).
+- "story placeholder" geotag elements are referenced EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder).
-    - The CSV file method is basically a "less interactive" and more "permanent" solution that doesn't rely on Google (which is why I'm not currently doing it). <br>If you prefer to the csv method, you can learn more about doing that <a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">here</a>
+    - <em>the CSV file method is basically a "less interactive" and more "permanent" solution that doesn't rely on Google (which is why I'm not currently doing it). <br>If you prefer to the csv method, you can learn more about doing that <a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">here</a></em>

 ### Placeholder ICON (1)
 Each "place" can have 1 custom thumbnail photo icon.
 Upload the icon into your GitHub repo and enter the pathname into the Google Sheets template, such as: `media/icon/castle.png`.